SonyCSLParis/vqcpc-bach/docs/index.md

 A limited number of clusters and elements are diplayed on this site.
 More examples can be downloaded here [clusters.zip](exemples/clusters/clusters.zip).

-In our article, we explored three different self-supervised training objectives:
+In our article, we explored three different self-supervised training
+objectives:
-*VQ-CPC* with random negative sampling,
+*VQ-CPC* with random negative sampling and
-*VQ-CPC* with same sequence negative sampling, and Distilled *VQ-VAE*.
+*VQ-CPC* with same sequence negative sampling which we compare with what we termed a Distilled *VQ-VAE* inspired from the [Hierarchical Autoregressive Image Models with Auxiliary Decoders](https://arxiv.org/abs/1903.04933) by De Fauw et al.

 Each of them led to a different type of clustering which we display below:

 ### *VQ-CPC* with random negative sampling
 The negative examples in the contrastive objective are sampled randomly among all chorales.